AshishSharma303/ACI-attdemo/README.md

 -   ACI-WithAzFiles: ACI instance Persitant storage connectivity.
 -   ACI-secretmgmt: ACI instance secret management.

 Each of the repo folder contains a detailed prodecure guidence to build the respective ACI resources and execution of the applciaiton.

+> Disclaimer: there are few passwords given in the document, these passwords are solely intended for the POC pourpose only.
+These documents do not contain any confidential information or data.